coolwanglu/dunnet.js/README.md

 # dunnet.js

-Ron's Emacs text adventure, on the Web
+Ron Schnell's Emacs text adventure, on the Web

 <pre>Dead end
 You are at a dead end of a dirt road.
 The road goes to the east.